These are as follows:

 Nurturing business relationships with suppliers, customers and partners

-Wherever possible, we develop strong, long-term relationships with our suppliers so that we can work together towards our mission of passionately providing best value optometry, audiology and other healthcare services to everybody, simply, clearly and consistently - exceeding expectations every time.
+Wherever possible, we develop strong, long-term relationships with our suppliers so that we can work together towards our mission of passionately providing best value optometry, audiology and other healthcare services to change lives through better sight and hearing.

 Specsavers will identify opportunities to share best practice and collaborate with our key supply partnerships to drive improvements.